byuidealabs/tdf/README.md

         crontab -e

-### Step 6: Run the Grunt Server
+### Step 6: Run the Server (grunt or pm2)

-In the tdf directory, start the grunt server by:
+For testing, in the tdf directory, start the grunt server by:

 	grunt

 If everything is installed properly, you will get a message stating that the server is running on port 3000.
 Navigate to [localhost:3000](http://localhost:3000) to access TDF.

+If the TDF app is ready to deploy, we recommend running a pm2 server instead of a grunt server as pm2 will parallelize TDF across all available cores of the machine and will restart TDF automatically if it happens to crash for any reason.
+To start the pm2 server:

+        npm run pm2-start

+Once running, the server usage can be seen with

+        npm run pm2-monit

+The server can be stopped with

+        npm run pm2-stop

+The server can also be manually restarted with

+        npm run pm2-restart

+(note, the stop and the restart scripts can take some time to execute).

+Finally, the pm2 instance can be destroyed with

+        npm run pm2-destroy

 ## Getting Started